Revisiting Inference for ARMA Models: Improved Fits and Superior Confidence Intervals: Material and Methods

-While these two models appear distinct at first glance, re-writing the models in polynomial form (Eq.~\ref{eq:armaB}) shows that these two models are actually equivalent after canceling out the common factors on each side of Eq.~\ref{eq:armaB}.
+While these two models appear distinct at first glance, re-writing the models in polynomial form (Eq.~\ref{eq:armaB}) shows that these two models are actually equivalent after canceling out the common factors on each side of the equation.

 In a similar fashion, it is possible that the roots are not exactly equal but are approximately equal.
 In this case, the ratio of factors becomes close to one, resulting in a similar effect to when the roots exactly cancel.
-We avoid the possibility of \emph{nearly canceling roots} in parameter initializations by requiring the minimum Euclidean distance between inverted polynomial roots to be greater than $\alpha$.
-This is done in line~4 of Algorithm~\ref{alg:mle}, though the condition is rarely triggered if the order of the model is of typical size $(p, q < 4)$.
+In Algorithms~\ref{alg:mle} and \ref{alg:DL}, we avoid the possibility of \emph{nearly canceling roots} in parameter initializations by requiring the minimum Euclidean distance between inverted polynomial roots to be greater than $\alpha$.
+This is done in line~4 of Algorithm~\ref{alg:mle} and line~10 of Algorithm~\ref{alg:DL}, though the condition is rarely triggered if the order of the model is of typical size $(p, q < 4)$.

-Our sampling scheme is combined with existing procedures for numeric optimization of model log-likelihoods (lines 1 and 16), as well as the default initialization strategy for $\psi_0$ used by existing software (such as the CSS initialization).
-Doing so guarantees that final estimates correspond to likelihood values greater than or equal to the currently accepted standards in the software environment where the algorithm is implemented.
+Both of the sampling schemes are combined with existing procedures for numeric optimization of model log-likelihoods (lines 16 and 20, respectively), as well as the default initialization strategy for $\psi_0$ used by existing software (such as the CSS initialization, in line~1 of both algorithms).
+Doing so guarantees that final estimates obtained from both algorithms correspond to likelihood values greater than or equal to the currently accepted standards in the software environment where the algorithms are implemented.
 For this article, both the numeric optimization procedure $f(\cdot)$ and the parameter initialization strategy to obtain $\psi_0$ are those implemented in \code{stats::arima}.
 The stopping criterion was chosen so that the algorithm stops trying new initial values when no new maximum has been found using the last $M$ parameter initializations.
 Alternative stopping criterion can be used (see for example, \cite{hart98}), but we found that this simple heuristic works well in practice.

-Algorithm~\ref{alg:mle} is implemented in the R package \code{arima2}, available on the Comprehensive R Archive Network (CRAN) \citep{arima2}.
-The package features the function \code{arima2::arima}, which is an adaptation of the \code{stats::arima} function modified to incorporate the adjustments specified by Algorithm~\ref{alg:mle}.
+Both algorithms are implemented in the R package \code{arima2}, available on the Comprehensive R Archive Network (CRAN) \cite{arima2Cran}.
+The package features the function \code{arima2::arima}, which is an adaptation of the \code{stats::arima} function modified to incorporate the new initialization schemes.
+The choice of initialization scheme can be selected using the \code{init\_method} argument to the function.